zhenglab/SSL-EF/README.md

 - We design the prediction task as a pretext task, leveraging the past week's observational data to predict the coming week's data.

+- To do the pretext prediction task on a large-scale dataset composed of all samples, run:

 ```bash
 python main_pretext.py
 ```